China–Kazakhstan relations: Political relations

 On October 16, 2013, the Kazakhstan Majilis and China's Standing Committee of the National People's Congress (NPCSC) signed a memorandum of understanding.
 The agreement is the most important legislations signed between the two nations that further bilateral relations.
 The legislation helps both parliaments meet together to discuss bilateral issues amongst one another.

 On 9 July 2020, the Chinese embassy in Kazakhstan issued a warning which stated that an unidentified strain of pneumonia with a death rate which was "much higher" than the one which is caused by COVID-19 was spreading in several Kazakh cities.
 It said that the provinces of Atyrau and Aktobe and the city of Shymkent had been effected and nearly 500 cases reported.
 However, the next day, the Kazakh Health Ministry dismissed the claim by China's embassy and media as "fake news" but did note that those pneumonia cases had exhibited clinical symptoms of abnormalities.
 Michael Ryan, a top official for the World Health Organization's Health Emergencies Program, says that the outbreak in Kazakhstan is likely to be COVID-19 cases that "just have not been diagnosed correctly."
+In 2024, the two countries declared a "permanent comprehensive strategic partnership."

 Kazakhstan follows the one China principle, considering that government of the People's Republic of China is the sole legal government representing the whole of China and Taiwan is "an inalienable part" of China.
 Kazakhstan also supports all efforts by the PRC to "achieve national reunification" and opposes Taiwan independence.